retani/uberspace-meteor/README.md

 UPDATE: websockets over SSL is solved here: https://delta.civilian.eu/civilianeu/migma-proxy.
 This repository is slightly outdated but may receive an update soon.
+Happy to receive pull requests.

 ## Setup and deploy a Meteor app to uberspace.de